Rehamanikandan/Chatbot-for-Intent-Recoginition---NLP/Code/README.md

  2. Due to high computational requirements, Transformers require GPU's to run.
 So, it is advisable to run all the .py files on cloud platforms

  3. Project mainly uses EC2 instance.
-AWS_setup.txt explains the steps to create an instance and integration with pycharm.
+Setup_AWS_GCP.pdf explains the steps to create an instance and integration with pycharm.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 Folder Structure: